-Diversity in Rubber ManufacturingMolded Dimensions, Inc. is a custom molder of rubber and cast polyurethane.
-At MDI, we take pride in the technical excellence and versatility of our rubber business unit.
-Our business supports:
+Diversity in Rubber ManufacturingMolded Dimensions is a provider of custom rubber molding and cast polyurethane.
+At MD, we take pride in the technical excellence and versatility of our rubber business unit.
+Our rubber molding services include:

 - Wide range of thermoset polymers, from the basic EPDM to a highly engineered Fluoroelastomer